Cromha-Plugins/Cromha-Expansion-plugin/README.md

 * The [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/) still in work and most of the Gameplay section is outdated.

 # Installation
-Go [here](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/User-Guide) for more infos on installing Endless Sky plugin.
+Go [here](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/User-Guide) for more information on installing this Endless Sky plugin.

 ## Install steps